-For high-quality resolution, seamless map stitching and guaranteed georeference accuracy, we recommend our MacTopos and MacBSB Marine Charts.
-However MacGPS Pro also works with an extensive list of map resources found in our Digital Map Library.I am importing USGS 7.5' DRG maps from California.
+For high-quality resolution, seamless map stitching, and guaranteed georeference accuracy, we recommend our MacTopos and MacBSB Marine Charts.
+However MacGPS Pro also works with an extensive list of map resources found in our Digital Map Library.I am importing USGS 7.5' DRG maps for California.
 Once imported, I cannot get MacGPS Pro to find latitude and longitude coordinates.
 What should I do?

 When the window comes up which lets you pick the Map Projection, it comes up with Transverse Mercator selected as the default when there is no automatic calibration information available, because that is correct for USGS topo maps for most of the USA.
-However for California maps, you need to select the Albers Conic projection before clicking "OK."How do I see and edit my waypoints, routes and tracks in another program?
+However for California maps, you need to select the Albers Conic projection before clicking "OK."How do I see and edit my waypoints, routes and tracks in another program or a smartphone app?

 MacGPS Pro saves waypoint, route and track files in a tab-delimited text format, which you can open in any spreadsheet such as Excel or Numbers.
-It can also save files in GPX format which can be opened by almost all other GPS programs, including Windows programs.
+It can also save files in GPX format which can be opened by almost all other GPS applications, including Windows programs and smartphone apps.
 You may edit the list and save it again as a text file or a GPX file which you can then read back into MacGPS Pro.What are the MacGPS Pro formats for showing position coordinates?